Where to find food pantries, giveaways and more

 North Oak Church: Food and non-food items are available on the fourth Saturday of each month at North Oak Church in Citrus Springs, beginning at 9 a.m. while supplies last.
 These two ministries are open to anyone who has a need and there is no charge.
 Enter the church property from North Citrus Springs Boulevard and a supply of paper products, detergents, personal items and more will be brought to your car.
 Drive around, following the driveway, and food items will also be brought to the vehicle.
 Then, exit on to North Elkcam Boulevard.
 Items vary based on availability while supplies last.
-North Oak Church is at the intersection of North Citrus Springs and North Elkcam boulevards in Citrus Springs.
-More information on the website: northoakbc.org.
+Intersection of North Citrus Springs and North Elkcam boulevards in Citrus Springs.
+Website: northoakbc.org.

 St. Elizabeth Ann Seton Catholic Church: The church in Citrus Springs serves those in need with free boxes of food from its food pantry.
 Please call 352-465-6613.